-WCAG is a series of web accessibility guidelines published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), the main international standards organization for the Internet.
+WCAG is a series of web accessibility guidelines published by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C), the leading international standards organization for the Internet.
 They are a set of recommendations for making web content more accessible, primarily for people with disabilities.

 With WCAG’s latest version (2.1) being published in June 2018, these guidelines have evolved since their inception and are now adopted and recognized internationally.
-As a result, other government policies related to accessibility have come into effect as well, such as the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act (508) in the United States, and the Web and Mobile Accessibility Directive in the European Union.
+As a result, other government policies related to accessibility have come into effect, such as the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act (508) in the United States, and the Web and Mobile Accessibility Directive in the European Union.
 These are based on (or refer to) the WCAG.

 Approximately 15 percent of the world’s population lives with some form of disability.
-These include visual, cognitive, auditory, physical, and speech disabilities that make performing certain actions or interacting with the world — whether online or offline — more difficult.
+These include visual, cognitive, auditory, physical, and speech disabilities that make performing specific actions or interacting with the world — whether online or offline — more difficult.
 To combat this, laws and guidelines (like WCAG) have been set in place to ensure that people with disabilities have the same rights and opportunities as everyone else.

 Accessibility guidelines like WCAG live at the very core of our platform.
 Foleon Docs are built with standard programming languages developed with accessibility in mind (e.g., HTML5 and CSS).
 Additionally, we provide the capabilities for our users to implement best practices such as headings to indicate the hierarchy of texts, alt tags to describe imagery, language tags that allow screen readers to interpret content correctly, and more.